Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 Hum that stops when you touch strings/bridge:

-• If hum is excessive: check ground bus continuity, check that the bridge ground wire reaches the bus.
+• If hum is excessive: check ground bus continuity, check the bridge ground reaches the bus.

 Hum that does NOT stop when you touch strings:

 • Ground loop.
-Check that shielding connects to ground at only ONE point.
+Shielding must connect to ground at only ONE point.

-• Check for accidental ground connections (stray wire touching shielding, solder blob bridging lugs).
+• Check for stray ground connections (a wire touching shielding, a solder blob bridging lugs).

 Series mode sounds the same as parallel:

-• DPDT switch wired wrong.
+• DPDT Pole 1 wired wrong.
 Re-verify which lugs connect in push vs pull.

-• Check that SW3 is actually connected to bridge hot.
+• Check SW3 is actually connected to bridge hot.

 Series mode with blend centered is louder than either pickup solo:

 • Normal.
-Series wiring sums the pickup voltages, and at center blend both pickups contribute fully.
-This is the topology working as designed, not a wiring error.
+Series wiring sums the pickup voltages.
+The topology working as designed.